IceMule Pro Review

 Ease of Use

 At first, we found the IceMule to be a bit challenging to use.
 While the top opens easily and quite wide, the material starts very stiff and is difficult to roll appropriately.
 The more we used it though, the more the material softened up, and we got used to how it works.
-As a roll-top bag, it's a bit odd to load and unload when it's open because the roll top makes the cooler so much deeper than it looks when it's closed.
-But the cooler is wide and has a pretty good sized capacity of 23L, making it fairly straightforward to fit everything we needed along with ice inside.
+As a roll-top bag, it's a bit odd to load and unload when it's open because the roll-top makes the cooler so much deeper than it looks when it's closed.
+But the cooler is wide and has a pretty good sized capacity of 25L, making it fairly straightforward to fit everything we needed along with ice inside.

 This pack is built to last.
-Made of 1,000D ripstop tarpaulin/vinyl/nylon with welded seams, the IceMule is one of the most intense-feeling coolers we tested.
+Made of 1,000D ripstop tarpaulin/vinyl/nylon with welded seams, the IceMule is one among the most intense-feeling coolers we tested.
 Not only does meltwater not soak into the inside lining of this cooler, but no water from the outside will soak in either.
-Even after sitting in a sizeable puddle in the bottom of a kayak for a full day, the IceMule took on no water.
+Even after sitting in a sizeable puddle at the bottom of a kayak for a full day, the IceMule took on no water.

 We had no issues with the durability of the IceMule during our testing, despite all the shenanigans we put it through.
 However, we do have a few questions about the durability of the plastic clips, as they seem like the least beefed-up part of this bag.
 We also scoured the internet looking for issues others have had with this model, and a handful reported the buckle on the top failing and a few reported the integrity of the fabric that gets constantly rolled down was starting to fail after years of use.
-While we didn't personally experience either of these failures, we also couldn't get years worth of use into just a few short months.
+While we didn't personally experience either of these failures, we also couldn't get years' worth of use into just a few short months.
 In our experience, the IceMule is a solid piece of gear.